stairf/gopl/README.txt

 is ignored and all later words are considered to be arguments.

 === 5. tips and tricks ===

-The options array should contain the entry
+ - The options array should contain the entry
 	{ short => "h", long => "help", type => "help", exit => "SUCCESS" }
+ - If you need complex option types, use the type "callback" and implement the callback function.

 === 6.
 TODO ===
 need moar features:
  - moar data types
  - help topics
  - version option
- - callback type
  - commands
 etc